Programme-approaches and the programme context

 Accessibility advice is provided throughout this handbook and introduced with specific examples in the next page.

 Whether at a departmental level or programme level, having spaces on Yorkshare outside of module sites allows for communication channels and resource provision applicable to all students on a programme.
 Programme sites provide a space for department announcements, handbooks, module choices, careers information and, significantly, resources that support and explain progression between academic years and between academic modules.
 A recommended approach is detailed here:

 Module site templates

 A good starting point for Departments is to establish a template to use for module sites.
 This template is a basic framework which lecturers can adapt to suit their particular module, however consistent naming, order and structure of sites will improve usability.
-Department VLE Coordinators should contact the E-Learning Development Team to create a module site template that can then be used whenever we receive new module site requests.
+Department VLE Coordinators should contact the Programme Design and Learning Technology Team to create a module site template that can then be used whenever we receive new module site requests.